JacobFV/eggroll-trainer/docs/user-guide/trainers.md

 # Trainers

-Guide to using ESTrainer, SimpleESTrainer, and EGGROLLTrainer.
+Guide to using ESTrainer, VanillaESTrainer, and EGGROLLTrainer.

 ## ESTrainer (Base Class)